 Since the appointment of the first state courts administrator in 1970, the office has been responsible for providing technical assistance, management services, education and training programs, data processing and systems analysis, administrative procedure evaluation, compilation of statistics, and case processing support to the courts.
-The Office also assists courts in developing and implementing court improvement projects in such areas as child abuse and neglect, juvenile services, family preservation, criminal history reporting, crime victims' rights, mediation services, alcohol and drug abuse treatment and prevention, and the implementation of time standards for case disposition.
-Since the passage of SB 420 in 1994, the office has worked with the Missouri Court Automation Committee on a project with enormous potential for the people of Missouri.
-The Statewide Court Automation program is a ten-year project to automate all the courts in the state and through the use of advanced technologies provide Missouri citizens with the most timely and responsive judicial system possible.
-The office is organized into five divisions: Administration and Budget, Court Services, Information Technology, Juvenile and Adult Court Programs, and Judicial Department Education.
+The office also assists courts in developing and implementing court improvement projects in such areas as child abuse and neglect, juvenile services, family preservation, criminal history reporting, crime victims' rights, mediation services, alcohol and drug abuse treatment and prevention, and the implementation of time standards for case disposition.
+With the passage of SB 420 in 1994, the office has worked with the Missouri Court Automation Committee on a project with enormous potential for the people of Missouri.
+The Statewide Court Automation program will automate all the courts in the state and, through the use of advanced technologies, provide Missouri citizens with the most timely and responsive judicial system possible.
+The office is organized into five divisions and one office: Administration and Budget, Court Services, Information Technology, Juvenile and Adult Court Programs, Judicial Department Education, and the office for project management.